rustyshakelford2/LavaFurnace/readme.txt

 *Note*
 Contact your system admin for your lavafurnce building requirements.
-Version 1.5 adds severial new features, an ability to use the source chest as a fuel source and the ability to get redstone outputs from the furnace.
+Version 1.5 adds several new features, an ability to use the source chest as a fuel source and the ability to get redstone outputs from the furnace.
 One thing to note, the redstone output for fuel only outputs when the furnace is fueled by lava.
-IE a lavafurnace fuel cycle(lava in the crucable or lava in the source chest)
+IE a lavafurnace fuel cycle(lava in the crucible or lava in the source chest)

-Version 1.47 adds lavafurnace.furnacelimit. "groupname" to premissions.
+Version 1.47 adds lavafurnace.furnacelimit. "groupname" to permissions.
 This allows the admin to assign users to specific groups.
 These groups are then assigned a their own furnace build limits.
-These limites and their groups names are located in the usergroups.ini More examples are explained in the usergroups.ini file.
+These limits and their groups names are located in the usergroups.ini More examples are explained in the usergroups.ini file.

 Version 1.45 allows admins to set up custom smeltable items for production chests.
-The config has an option called "custom_smeltables=" it allows any number of comma seperated block id numbers to be used.
+The config has an option called "custom_smeltables=" it allows any number of comma separated block id numbers to be used.
              These custom smeltables are however not able to be assigned custom cook times.
 			 Also, new in the version is production chest smelt priorities.
 Items placed in the production chest are smelted from TOP LEFT to TOP RIGHT and from TOP to BOTTOM.
 So, if you place ironore in the top left corner of the production chest.
 The furnace will grab ironore and smelt it until there is no more iron ore left.
 Then move on to the next smeltable from the top left, row after row until